Wunkolo/libsai/Sai.md

 }
 ```

-Some info on `TimeStamp`.
-To convert this 64 bit integer to a `time_t` variable simply divide the integer by `10000000UL` and subtract by `11644473600ULL`. `FILETIME` is the number of 100-nanosecond intervals since January 1, 1601. `time_t` is the number of 1-second intervals since January 1, 1970.
-If you're writing a multiplatform library it's best to use the more standardized `time_t` when available.
+Some info on `TimeStamp`: To convert this 64 bit integer to the more standardized `time_t` variable simply divide the 64-bit integer by `10000000UL` and subtract by `11644473600ULL`. `FILETIME` is the number of 100-nanosecond intervals since January 1, 1601 while `time_t` is the number of 1-second intervals since January 1, 1970.
+If you're writing a multiplatform library it's best to use the more standardized `time_t` format when available as most functions converting timestamps into strings use the `time_t` format.

 ```cpp
 time_t filetime_to_time_t(uint64_t Time)